26 Fun Things to Do in Edinburgh with Kids (Free Options)

 11. Urban Hikes With Kids in Edinburgh

-Arthur’s Seat and Calton Hill, a tale of two hills – and one is a volcano!
+Arthur’s Seat and Calton Hill is a tale of two hills – and one is a volcano!

 Can you guess which?

-If you’re new to Edinburgh or just want to remember what an amazing city it is, stroll up Calton Hill at the eastern end of Princess Street.
+If you’re new to Edinburgh or just want to remember what a fantastic city it is, stroll up Calton Hill at the eastern end of Princess Street.

 Or hike up rugged Arthur’s Seat in Holyrood Park.

-From both these lofty vantage points the city of Robert the Bruce and Sir Walter Scott, of Greyfriars Bobby and Harry Potter, spreads out in front of you betwixt hill and river.
+From both these lofty vantage points, the city of Robert the Bruce and Sir Walter Scott, Greyfriars Bobby and Harry Potter, spreads out in front of you between hill and river.

-Both Arthur’s Seat and Calton Hill are ideal spots to point out all the places you are going to visit and let your wee ones help plan all the fun things you’re going to discover together.
+Both Arthur’s Seat and Calton Hill are ideal spots to point out all the places you will visit and let your wee ones help plan all the fun things you’ll discover together.

 St Anthonys Chapel Holyrood Park Edinburgh Views